 Although the trip with his brother occurred in 1839, Thoreau didn’t write A Week on the Concord and Merrimack Rivers until he was living at Walden, and after his brother died.
 The account is subsequently immediate and somewhat removed which allows Thoreau ample space to observe and philosophize.

-In this deeply reflective writing, Thoreau ponders the immediate and the detailed.
-He writes of religion, humanity, government and wilderness.
-He tries to make sense of the disruptive Industrial Revolution.
+In this deeply reflective writing, Thoreau considers religion, humanity, government and wilderness.
+He tries to make sense of the disruptive Industrial Revolution.1

 We often imagine Thoreau to be an anti-society advocate but that is a modern imposition.
 As the majority of society ceases to earn a living from the land, we’ve begun to see nature as something we enter or exit (Sylvain Tesson’s retreat to Siberia, for example), not something with which we coexist.